unixorn/awesome-zsh-plugins/README.md

 This section is for full setup dropins - they aren't frameworks, but they're not simple plugins/themes either.

-### zgen
+### zgenom

-* [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple quickstart for using ZSH with [zgen](https://github.com/tarjoilija/zgen).
-This includes a curated collection of plugins, automatically configures ZSH to use [zgen](https://github.com/tarjoilija/zgen) to load them and periodically automatically update itself, the plugins, and the quickstart kit itself.
+* [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple quickstart for using ZSH with [zgenom](https://github.com/jandamm/zgenom).
+This includes a curated collection of plugins, automatically configures ZSH to use [zgenom](https://github.com/jandamm/zgenom) to load them and periodically automatically update itself, the plugins, and the quickstart kit itself.

 ### zinit